ChrisPattison/SYK/README.md

 ### GPUs: number of GPUs

-In syk.def set the environment variable:

-    MAGMA_NUM_GPUS

-[CP: "at runtime" - or at build time]
+Magma uses MAGMA_NUM_GPUS to determine the number of GPUs to use This can changed at runtime by setting SINGULARITYENV_MAGMA_NUM_GPUS in the host environment before executing the container

+    SINGULARITYENV_MAGMA_NUM_GPUS=2 singularity exec ...

-If not explicitly set, the image will try to run nvidia-smi to determine how many GPUs are available.
+if not explicitly set, the image will try to run nvidia-smi to determine how many GPUs are available.
 If it cannot run the command successfully, the build will set MAGMA_NUM_GPUS to zero [what is the result]

 ### GPUs: Consumer vs. professional